kstawiski/OmicSelector/index.md

 As docker image updates itself, it may take few minutes for the app to be operational.
 You can check logs using `docker logs OmicSelector`.
 The GUI (web-based user interface) is accessable via `http://your-host-ip:28888/`.
 If you use command above, your working directory will be binded as `/OmicSelector/host/`.

-3. Lite dev CPU-based version, used in CI and debuging, does not contain `mxnet` library: [kstawiski/omicselector-ci](https://hub.docker.com/r/kstawiski/omicselector-ci)

-If you do not know how docker works go to [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

 Pearls: